planned giving club

 Nebraska Lutheran Outdoor Ministries relies on the assistance of Lutheran Giving, a professional estate planning resource for our donors to use at no cost.
 The office of Lutheran Giving is made possible by the Nebraska Synod and its agencies and institutions in partnership with the ELCA Foundation.

 Are you WILLing?
 As a Christian, you are the caretaker of the unique God-given gift of life.
 You have rejoiced in your talents by being a lifelong steward.
 The distribution of your estate is the last witness of your faith.
 You can continue your Christian stewardship by providing for the work of the church long after your life ends.
-Your will and various life income agreements are just a few ways that you could include Nebraska Lutheran Outdoor Ministries in your estate planning.

 To include NLOM in your estate, our organization name is Nebraska Lutheran Outdoor Ministries, Inc. and our EIN is #47-0488319.

 For more information about stewardship in your estate planning, contact Dave Coker by email at DCoker@NLOM.org or by phone at 402-430-4925.

 As Bishop of the Nebraska Synod during the earliest days of camp, I’ve been privileged to witness the growth and effectiveness of Nebraska Lutheran Outdoor Ministries.
 NLOM continues to do critically important work, so Barbara and I are pleased that we have made a generous provision for camp in our estate plans.